Samuzzo Amatuna: Later years

 By the mid-1920s, the Genna brothers were enmeshed in a vicious gang war with the North Side Gang, a primarily Irish gang run by Hymie Weiss.
 In May 1925, Angelo Genna was murdered by the North Siders.
 Amatuna was in charge of the Genna gang, and he struggled to keep the organization from disintegrating.
-He walked into the headquarters of the Unione Sicilane, a powerful fraternal group under mob control, and declared himself president, which upset Al Capone.
-Capone was a Genna ally, but he wanted to control the Unione Siciliane himself.
+He walked into the headquarters of the Unione Siciliana, a powerful fraternal group under mob control, and declared himself president, which upset Al Capone.
+Capone was a Genna ally, but he wanted to control the Unione Siciliana himself.

 Death

 On the evening of November 10, 1925, Amatuna was preparing to attend the opera Aïda at the Auditorium Theatre with his girlfriend Rose Picorara.
 He visited a barbershop on Roosevelt Road for a shave and manicure, his usual habit before going out for the evening.
 Owner Isadore Paul commented on the fact that he was without his bodyguards, and Amatuna replied that he had not been able to reach them that day.
 Paul applied a hot towel on Amatuna's face, when two unidentified men rushed into the barbershop and drew their guns.
 The barber's screams alerted Amatuna, who quickly ducked behind the barber chair; however, he was shot in the chest twice during the gunfight as the gunmen escaped.
 Amatuna requested at the hospital that a priest marry him and Rosa, but he died on the morning of the 13th before the ceremony was completed.

 The identities of the men who killed Amatuna were eventually revealed as North Side Gang members Vincent "The Schemer" Drucci and Jim Doherty, with Frank Gusenberg as the driver; however, no charges were ever brought against them.
 The noted absence of Amatuna bodyguards Goldstein and Zion has also been questioned, but it is not known whether they were paid off to stay away that night or if they had defected to the Northsiders, as they were both killed shortly after his death.
 Zion was killed when returning from Amatuna's funeral on November 17, and Goldstein was killed with a shotgun in a drugstore by two unidentified gunmen on November 25.
 The remaining Genna Brothers later commented that Amatuna's death was inevitable after he began hiring non-Sicilian bodyguards, disregarding tradition.